Joey Meneses Player Props: Nationals vs. Rays

-After going 1-for-4 in his last game, Joey Meneses and the Washington Nationals face the Tampa Bay Rays (who will start Drew Rasmussen) at 7:05 PM ET on Monday.
+The Washington Nationals and Joey Meneses, who went 0-for-4 last time in action, battle Josh Fleming and the Tampa Bay Rays at Nationals Park, Tuesday at 7:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Braves.
+He had a hitless performance in his most recent game (0-for-4) against the Rays.

 Joey Meneses Game Info & Props vs. the Rays